AuDigitalHealth/lingo/docs/USERGUIDE.md

 ### Reviewing a Task

-All tasks submitted for review will be visible on the \"All Tasks\" page in Snomio, marked with a \"Review\" status, and they will also populate the \"Tasks Requiring Review\" page.
-In addition, if a task is assigned to the user as the Reviewer, it will appear in the \"My Tasks\" screen in Snomio.
+All tasks submitted for review will be visible on the \"All Tasks\" page in Lingo, marked with a \"Review\" status, and they will also populate the \"Tasks Requiring Review\" page.
+In addition, if a task is assigned to the user as the Reviewer, it will appear in the \"My Tasks\" screen in Lingo.

 To submit a task for review: